Predicting earthquake damages with Azure ML Workspace

 Designer: Data preparation, training, deployment

-Do you also have the situation when the manager walks up to you and asks: “How long time do you need to build a machine learning model?”
-After some questions asked, you would receive data and understand the aim of the model.
-A first step from here could be to put together a POC which shows the analytical workflow and allows easier estimation of development time.
+Do you also have the situation when the manager walks up to you and asks: “How long time do you need to build an ML model?”
+After some questions are asked, you will receive data and conclude the aim of the model.
+A first step from here could be to put together a POC that shows the analytical workflow and allows easier estimation of development time.

-Data scientists can use a rich set of built-in components for data transformation and preparation, feature engineering, model training, scoring and evaluation.
+Data scientists can use a rich set of built-in components for data transformation and preparation, feature engineering, model training, scoring, and evaluation.
 ML experts can visually craft their complex end-to-end ML training pipelines with their own code.
-ML engineers can construct the operations pipeline in the similar drag-n-drop approach.
-Azure Machine Learning Designer visualizes complex machine learning training pipelines and simplifies the process of building-, and testing models and operation tasks by bringing built in components, data visualization, model evaluation and MLOps (DevOps for Machine Learning) integration.
-It enables user to automatically generate scoring files, register models, and build images using Azure Kubernetes Service (AKS) for scale.
-The cloud-based asset also provides user with a set of built-in algorithms, feature engineering, and model evaluation to further simplify and dramatically accelerate the process of building machine learning solutions.
+ML engineers can construct the operations pipeline in a similar drag-and-drop approach.
+Azure ML Designer visualizes complex ML training pipelines and simplifies the process of building-, and testing models and operation tasks by bringing built-in components, data visualization, model evaluation, and MLOps (DevOps for ML) integration.
+It enables users to automatically generate scoring files, register models, and build images using Azure Kubernetes Service (AKS) for scale.
+The cloud-based asset also provides users with a set of built-in algorithms, feature engineering, and model evaluation to further simplify and dramatically accelerate the process of building ML solutions.

 From the welcome screen of the workspace, start the Designer.
 Note that you can try out already generated sample pipelines to get started.

-Create a new Easy-to-use prebuilt components pipeline.
-This environment is really similar to the old Studio, but numerous new features are added, like pretrained models for anomaly detection or computer vision and so on.
-You can drag and drop the components for you experiment and when you run this, you can review the results in the Jobs asset.
+Click on Create a new pipeline using classic prebuilt components.
+This environment is really similar to the old Studio, but numerous new features are added, like pre-trained models for anomaly detection or computer vision and so on.
+You can drag and drop the components into your canvas and when you submit the pipeline for run, you can review the results in the Jobs asset.

 Data transformation

-To exclude noisy values (such as non-numerical columns that were not shown in the describe function’s result), we can use the Select columns from dataset component.
+To exclude noisy values (such as non-numerical columns that were not shown in the describe function’s result), we can use the Select Columns in Dataset component.
 In the left panel choose the Components tab and search for the component.
-After you dragged and dropped the component to the authoring area, connect the dataset to the component.
+After you drag and drop the component to the authoring area, connect the dataset to the component.
 Click on the component twice to open the parameters window, and click Edit columns.

-A new window opens, and put in the following list, and press Enter, then save.
+A new window opens, put in the following list, and press Enter, then click Save.

 has_superstructure_other,geo_level_1_id,geo_level_2_id,geo_level_3_id,has_secondary_use_agriculture,has_secondary_use_hotel,has_secondary_use_rental,has_secondary_use_institution,has_secondary_use_school,has_secondary_use_industry,has_secondary_use_health_post,has_secondary_use_gov_office,has_secondary_use_use_police,has_secondary_use_other,land_surface_condition,foundation_type,roof_type,ground_floor_type,other_floor_type,position,plan_configuration,legal_ownership_status,damage_grade

 Even though we know that we do not have empty fields, I would like to show another important component, the Clean missing data, which can exclude or transform all rows with missing values.
 Why do we need to choose first the relevant columns and then exclude null values instead of the other way around?
 Imagine that there are missing values in the columns which we would exclude anyway.
 If we first remove the entire row because of that missing value, we could exclude maybe useful features.
 So, therefore we first must include only the useful features, and then remove the possible null values.
-Instead of removing rows I will just choose to use a custom value and replace the empty values with 0 – this only works on numerical columns.
-On the left side, click Edit columns and choose Numeric Column types to operate on.
-In the Cleaning mode, choose Custom substitution value and as Replacement value write 0.
+Instead of removing rows, I will just choose to use a custom value and replace the empty values with 0 – this only works on numerical columns.
+Drag and drop the Clean Missing Data component, double-click on it, then on the left side, click Edit columns, and choose Numeric Column types to operate on.
+In the Cleaning mode, choose Custom substitution value, and as Replacement value write 0.

-The job is now submitted, and you can review it by clicking on the Jobs in the left panel menu or next to the authoring area at the Submitted jobs tab.
+The job is now submitted, and you can monitor it by clicking on the Jobs asset in the left panel menu.

 Over sampling